linode/docs/docs/guides/security/upgrading/upgrade-to-ubuntu-20-04/index.md

 ## Upgrading from Previous Ubuntu Releases

-If your Linode is running a release of Ubuntu older than 18.04 LTS, use the upgrade guides in the [Upgrading section](/docs/guides/security/upgrading) to upgrade to Ubuntu 18.04 LTS first.
+If your Linode is running Ubuntu older than 18.04 LTS, use the upgrade guides in the [Upgrading section](/docs/guides/security/upgrading) to upgrade to Ubuntu 18.04 LTS.
 You may then upgrade your Linode to Ubuntu 20.04 LTS.